EdithGlez/RShiny2Python/PART_4_Plotly-DataTable/exercise1/README.md

 ## Intro

 You are building a simple To-Do tracker that allows you to create new tasks and mark existing ones as completed.
-You are given an app that already allows you to add new tasks.
+You are given an app that already takes care of some server functionality (adding new tasks to an existing data frame)

 ## Tasks

+- Add a data table output to the app, right above the `completed` button and show the current task list as a data frame
 - When a row is selected and the `completed` button is clicked, that task should get the current time as a timestamp in the last column
 - When the button is clicked without a row being selected, nothing should happen

 Tip: Check the section on working with